-Diplomats from the two countries are already engaged in discussing a face-to-face meeting between the Chinese and US presidents.
-"I believe it is important for both countries to uphold strategic interests, sit down to talk to each other so as to enhance mutual understanding and trust."
+Diplomats from the two countries have been already engaged in discussing a face-to-face meeting between the top leaders of China and the US.
+"I believe it is important for both countries to upholdstrategic interests and sit down to talk to each other so as to enhance mutual understanding and trust."

 US companies will be the first to suffer if the US and China have a trade war.
 Bilateral investment and trade had created nearly one million jobs for the US, and that the two nations should look and move forward despite challenges in the ties.
 More

-There will not be eruption of systematic financial crisis in China and it has many policy tools available to resolve financial risks.
+Systemic financial crisis will not erupt in China and there are many policy tools available to resolve financial risks.
 "Once we find financial risks, we will tackle it promptly to prevent it from worsening."